mslinn/jekyll_all_collections/README.md

 # `jekyll_all_collections` [![Gem Version](https://badge.fury.io/rb/jekyll_all_collections.svg)](https://badge.fury.io/rb/jekyll_all_collections)

-`Jekyll_all_collections` is a Jekyll plugin that adds a new property called `all_collections` to `site`.
+`Jekyll_all_collections` is a Jekyll plugin that adds new properties called `all_collections` and `everything` to `site`.

 It also provides a new Jekyll tag called `all_collections`, which creates a formatted listing of all posts and documents from all collections, sorted by age, newest to oldest.

-The collection consists of an array of objects with the following properties:
+The `all_collections` collection consists of an array of objects with the following properties:
 `content` (HTML or Markdown), `data` (array), `date` (Ruby Date), `description`, `destination`, `draft` (Boolean), `excerpt` (HTML or Markdown), `ext`, `label`, `last_modified` or `last_modified_at` (Ruby Date), `layout`, `path`, `relative_path`, `tags`, `title`, `type`, and `url`.

 Pages that are not in any collection are not included.
 If you want to look at them, examine [`site.pages`](https://jekyllrb.com/docs/pages/).
-ITo make an array that combines them both:
+To make an array that combines them both:

 ```ruby
 site.all_collections + site.pages